Electrical Engineering (EENG), Bachelor of Science

 Students learn to apply engineering principles, to work collaboratively, and to create electrical or electronic systems.
 Coursework includes study in electronics, mechatronics, signals and system theory, power systems, and digital systems.
 Curriculum is project-integrated so that theoretical engineering principles are reinforced and experienced through hands-on creation and problem-solving.

-Arts & Sciences courses help students understand the core mathematical and scientific principles that all engineering projects grow out of, as well as provide students with the communication and critical thinking skills required to succeed in the profession.
+Arts & Sciences courses help students understand the core mathematical and scientific principles that all engineering projects grow out of as well as provide students with the communication and critical thinking skills required to succeed in the profession.

 All students complete a senior project.